Wife of missing girl’s father charged with welfare fraud

 Kayla Montgomery, who is not the biological mother of Harmony Montgomery, will be arraigned at 11 a.m. in the Hillsborough County Superior Court.
 It was unclear if she had a lawyer and a phone listing for her could not be found.

-Adam Montgomery was charged Wednesday with several counts including failing to have her in his custody.
+Adam Montgomery was charged Wednesday with several counts, including failing to have her in his custody.
 The 31-year-old had not guilty pleas entered on his behalf by his lawyer.
 He has been jailed without bail.

+In an interview with police on New Year’s Eve, Kayla Montgomery, who shares three younger children with her husband, said she last saw Harmony in November or December 2019.
+She said her husband was driving Harmony to the child’s mother in Massachusetts.
+She said she believed Harmony had been returned to the mother and never saw or heard about Harmony after that day, according to the police document.

+Kayla Montgomery also told police she hadn’t seen Adam since October, and had not spoken to him since November.

 Manchester police set up a 24-hour tip line this week and offered cash rewards in an effort to find Harmony Montgomery.
 They said they were working with the state Division for Children, Youth and Families and the National Center for Missing and Exploited Children to find her.